When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Benchmark Settings

-We build on standard CIL evaluation protocols \cite{rebuffi2017icarl, wang2022learning}, and extend them to the Stage-CIL setting.
-A configuration is denoted as $(\mathrm{B}\!-\!m,\, \mathrm{Inc}\!-\!n)\!\times\!S^{M}$, where an initial \emph{base} session introduces $m$ classes, each incremental session introduces $n$ new classes, and each class appears across $M$ temporally ordered stages.
-The overall training stream can be viewed as $B$ ordered learning steps (task–stage pairs).
-After each step $b \in \{1,\dots,B\}$, we measure the Top-1 accuracy $\mathcal{A}_b$ on all classes and stages observed up to that point.
-The average incremental accuracy is then defined as $\bar{\mathcal{A}} = \tfrac{1}{B}\sum_{b=1}^{B}\mathcal{A}_b$.
-To analyze forgetting more finely, we adopt and extend class-wise metrics.
-Let $N_{\mathrm{cls}} = |\mathcal{C}|$ denote the total number of classes in the benchmark, and let $A_i(b)$ be the accuracy for class $i$ at step $b$ (aggregated over all its stages that have been introduced by step $b$).
+We instantiate Stage-CIL through \textbf{Stage-Bench} under a controlled progressive protocol.
+In the current benchmark release, all classes share a common stage index set $\mathcal{S}=\{0,1\}$, where $s=0$ denotes an initial form and $s=1$ denotes a later evolved form.
+This two-stage design serves as the primary benchmark instantiation in this work.
+A configuration is denoted as $(\mathrm{B}\!-\!m,\,\mathrm{Inc}\!-\!n)\!\times\!S^2$, where an initial \emph{base} session introduces $m$ classes and each incremental session introduces $n$ new classes.
+For any class $c$, in the current Stage-Bench protocol, whenever both stages are available for a class, Stage-0 is exposed before Stage-1.
+The resulting stream consists of $B$ ordered learning steps.
+After each step $b\in\{1,\dots,B\}$, the model is evaluated on all classes and stages observed so far, yielding the Top-1 accuracy $\mathcal{A}_b$.
+The average incremental accuracy is then defined as $\bar{\mathcal{A}}=\frac{1}{B}\sum_{b=1}^{B}\mathcal{A}_b$.
+To quantify forgetting more finely, we report two complementary metrics.
+Let $N_{\mathrm{cls}}=|\mathcal{C}|$ denote the total number of classes in the benchmark, and let $A_i(b)$ be the accuracy of class $i$ at step $b$, aggregated over all stages of class $i$ that have been introduced by step $b$.

 \textbf{Inter-class forgetting (Inter-F).} Following \cite{ChaudhryRWalk18}, we define Inter-F as the average drop from the best-achieved accuracy of each class to its final accuracy: